payobills/payobills/README.md

 - Help me with all my bill related needs - save time and pay bills together.
 - Reminders about which bills I need to pay.
 - Analytics from all my financial data, locally.
-- Help me with all my bill related needs.
 - Learning Kubernetes
 - Contributing to the Self-Hosted open source community

-## Project setup (headed towards this setup)
+## Project structure
 - Each microservice in a folder in `apps` directory
 - A build system to help managing deployment and running the services
 - Code reuse with packages